dherincx92/fpds/README.md

 The `parse` command allows users to filter federal contracts with an unlimited number of data filters. _Individual_ parameters must be enclosed in quotes.
-By default, this package will dump data into an `.fpds` folder created at
+By default, this package will dump data into an `.fpds` directory created at the HOME directory.
-$HOME.
 If you wish to override this location, simply provide the desired directory with the `-o` option:

 ```
 $  fpds parse "LAST_MOD_DATE=[2022/01/01, 2022/05/01]" "AGENCY_CODE=7504"